210419-USF-BSN-Java/no-name/README.md

 # User Stories
 ## Admin
-- Login
+- Admin can login
-- View users (data viz stretch?)
+- Admin can view all Users
-- Freeze account
+- Admin can freeze User account

 ## User
 - User can signup
 - User can login
 - User can logout
 - User can view homepage
+- User can create a new trip
-- User can choose destination
+- User can add a destination to trip
 - User can save flights to trip
 - User can save lodging to trip
 - User can save local food options
 - User can save tourist attractions to trip
-- User can upload trip photos
+- User can upload and save photos to trip
-- User save/edit/delete/archive trip
+- User can save/edit/delete/archive trip

 ## System
-- email confirmation of payment/account creation/confirming email (stretch?)
+- Sends email confirmation of account creation (stretch?)
 - displays user reviews

 ## Stretch
+- Admin can view graphs of user data in dashboard
-- User can upgrade account to premium with extra feature like Covid search, crime data (stretch)
+- User can upgrade account to premium with extra feature like Covid search, crime data
-- System adds Amazon travel product search (stretch)
+- System adds Amazon travel product search to banner
+- System sends email confirmation during user signup process